-Green bonds are a special type of financial markets bonds that has all the characteristics and pay-out structures of fixed income financial instruments but their end use is dedicated for environmental and climate change projects such as that aimed development of renewable energy resources, pollution minimization, etc.
+Green bonds are a special type of financial markets bonds that has all the characteristics and pay-out structures of fixed income financial instruments, but their end use is dedicated to environmental and climate change projects such as that aimed development of renewable energy resources, pollution minimization, etc.

 Origin of Green Bonds

-- History of such bonds can be traced back to the City of San Francisco where the voters approved a revenue bond known as “Solar Bonds” to finance renewable energy.
+- The history of such bonds can be traced back to the City of San Francisco, where the voters approved a revenue bond known as “Solar Bonds” to finance renewable energy.

 Demand for Green Bonds

 - As per the Climate & Development Knowledge Network, there is a demand of at least $12 trillion.

 - United Nations estimates the funding gap close to $2.5 trillion needed in order to achieve Sustainable Development Goals.